Khaled-print/MonteCarloOptions/README.md

 - **Call and Put Option Prices**: The estimated value of the options.
 - **Standard Errors**: The statistical error in the estimated option prices.
-- **ITM/OTM Counts**: Frequency of the option being In the Money or Out of the Money at maturity.
+- **ITM/OTM Percentages**: Frequency of the option being In the Money or Out of the Money at maturity.
+- **Option Greeks**: Delta, Gamma, Vega, Theta, and Rho.

 ### Visualization